IBM/GetStartedJava/README.md

 <!--Add new flow steps based on the architecture diagram-->
 1. User sets up and imports code into Liberty Runtime Environment
 2. User provides name for the app
-2. App checks Redis cache to see if name has already been added
-3. If name hasn't been added, store name in Cloudant
+3. App checks Redis cache to see if name has already been added; if name hasn't been added, store name in Cloudant

 <!--Update this section-->
 ## Included components